tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 ## Card retirement

+Let's say you have 100 reviews each day, you learn 10 new cards a day, and your retention is 90%.
+If you continue your current Anki routine for an additional 15 years, your daily amount of reviews will be 200.

+This calculation indicates two things.

+1) You have to start suspending cards once they reach a certain interval, otherwise your review load will be increasing forever.
+2) This only becomes a problem once you've used Anki for many years.

 It's okay to suspend or even delete cards once they reach obscene intervals, like 5, 10 or even 15 years.
 To find such cards, open the Anki Browser and type `prop:ivl>3650`.